Porsche Lynn

-Porsche Lynn (born February 14, 1962) is an American exotic dancer and pornographic actress.
+Porsche Lynn is an American pornographic film actress.

 Career

 Lynn chose her stage name from the Porsche car company after seeing one of their cars during a drive to one of her earliest film shoots; she added "Lynn" to it as it fitted well.

 Between 1985 and 2002, Lynn appeared in about 170 adult films.
 Lynn is a member of the AVN Hall of Fame and the XRCO Hall of Fame.

+Since 2002 Lynn has been the head mistress at a BDSM club in Scottsdale, AZ.